aesara-devs/aesara/doc/tutorial/debug_faq.rst

 The call stack contains some useful information to trace back the source of the error.
-There's the script where the compiled function was called -- but if you're using (improperly parameterized) prebuilt modules, the error might originate from ops in these modules, not this script.
-The last line tells us about the op that caused the exception.
+There's the script where the compiled function was called -- but if you're using (improperly parameterized) prebuilt modules, the error might originate from `Op`\s in these modules, not this script.
+The last line tells us about the `Op` that caused the exception.
 In this case it's a "mul" involving variables with names "a" and "b".
 But suppose we instead had an intermediate result to which we hadn't given a name.

 After learning a few things about the graph structure in Aesara, we can use the Python debugger to explore the graph, and then we can get runtime information about the error.
 Matrix dimensions, especially, are useful to pinpoint the source of the error.
-In the printout, there are also 2 of the 4 dimensions of the matrices involved, but for the sake of example say we'd need the other dimensions to pinpoint the error.
+In the printout, there are also two of the four dimensions of the matrices involved, but for the sake of example say we'd need the other dimensions to pinpoint the error.
 First, we re-launch with the debugger module and run the program with "c":

 .. code-block:: text